 The teaser appearing in the bottom corner of the New York Times print edition’s Sunday Business section looked promising: Phish foil.
-Digital Domain.
-The article’s title, Don’t Take This Bait (But You’re Safe If You Do), suggested there would be more coverage of phishing, a generic name for attempts by online criminals to gain internet users’ login credentials to online banking services by presenting them with fake login pages.
+Digital Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website..
+The article’s title, Don’t Take This Bait (But You’re Safe If You Do), suggested there would be more coverage of Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
+LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
+The preverbal digital version of the ol' hook and bait., a generic name for attempts by online criminals to gain internet users’ login credentials to online banking services by presenting them with fake login pages.
 Unfortunately, while Stross’ article did indeed discuss phishing and offered some tools internet users can use to keep their bank accounts safe online, the article’s main message completely misses the mark.

 The article begins relaying a close encounter that FBI Director Robert S. Mueller III had with a phishing attack.
 Although Mueller reportedly did not fall victim to the attack, Mueller emphasizes the lengths criminals go to gain access to one’s bank funds through email-based phishing attacks.
 Unfortunately, the crux of the article boils down to this: